 The N3X piano stays permanently in tune and you can also use headphones for private practice as well as turn down the master volume when you use it’s multiple positioned internal speaker system.
 This piano will keep you playing for a very long time offering expressive musical enjoyment.
 Yamaha had their previous N3 AvantGrand out for many years and upgraded the model to the current N3X with improved piano sound, speaker system, and added and refined other technology features.
 The N3X is for someone who primarily wants to play piano and wants a “real” grand key action and the appearance of a smaller baby grand piano.
 Please read my review of this model at the following link: Yamaha N3X hybrid digital grand piano

-This CVP-809GP model puts out a big, full range resonate piano tone with a surprising amount of bass frequency so you really feel like you are playing a grand piano.
-As a grand piano shaped instrument where you want to primarily focus on getting the most realistic piano playing experience but also have more “bells & whistles” than you can imagine the Yamaha Clavinova CVP-809GP is absolutely outstanding and it leads the pack if you want lots of interactive digital technology including its “one-man-band” accompaniment system, thousands of sounds, interactive vocal harmony technology. and the list goes on.
+This new Yamaha CVP-909GP model puts out a big, full range resonate piano tone with a surprising amount of bass frequency so you really feel like you are playing a grand piano.
+As a grand piano shaped instrument where you want to primarily focus on getting the most realistic piano playing experience but also have more “bells & whistles” than you can imagine the Yamaha Clavinova CVP-909GP is absolutely outstanding and it leads the pack if you want lots of interactive digital technology including its “one-man-band” accompaniment system, thousands of sounds, interactive vocal harmony technology. and the list goes on.
 If you like what this model has to offer and you have the budget for it, then you will definitely be impressed.

-The GP609 was a very popular digital grand for Roland, but as with all digital pianos, after a few years or so a new improved model will typically come out.
-In this case the new GP9 just came out and is selling on-line for $1o,999.
-The new model is very similar to the GP609 but with a few improvements.
-So I would recommend that if you can fit this beautiful 5′ deep digital grand in your home then you should get the previous model GP609 at the lower price while they last because it does what most people will want it to do.
+3. Roland GP9 – At $11,749 regular internet discount price, The GP9 is a very popular digital grand for Roland, The new model is similar to the previous and now discontinued GP609 but with a few improvements.
+So I would recommend that if you can fit this beautiful 5′ deep digital grand in your home then you should consider this new 5′ deep model because it does what most people will want it to do.
 Roland digital pianos also come with a huge 10-year factory warranty.

 MY GRANDSON – DYLAN

 *By the way, one of the big reasons we take all this time and effort to do this extensive digital piano blog is to help support my grandson Dylan who suffered from the effects of severe Leukemia when he was very young (under 1 year old).
-Fortunately he survived Leukemia with harsh chemo & radiation treatments, and finally, he got a somewhat rare cord-blood transplant which worked!
+Fortunately he survived Leukemia with harsh chemo & radiation treatments, and finally, he got a somewhat rare cord-blood transplant which worked!However, he has on-going serious mental & physical health needs related to the Leukemia (ALL) and treatment he previously received.
+Please go to the following link to read about Dylan’s story, we would appreciate it.
+Thank you!
+DYLAN’S LEUKEMIA STORY

 If you want more info on these or other digital pianos along with even lower prices than internet, Amazon, or store discounts, please email us attim@azpianowholesale.com or call/text direct at 602-571-1864.